aman78099/Food-Blog/Testing/people's opinion.md

 ### Testing
 When Interviewing others for their feedback someone commented \
 that the website looked too simple and.
 They explained how \
-the background was fairly simply and loocked plain.
+the background was fairly simple and loocked plain.
 They also \
 stated that the images are organsied in a unpleasing way.
 They \
 also said that when you resize the tab, the images go all over the \
 place and looked wonky.
 It would be better if the images were to \